 Falling is inevitable.
 Not just on the ski slopes but on the treacherous avenues of life too.
-There will be times we fail.
-Occasions where we get knocked down.
-Moments or seasons of discouragement and pain.
+There will be times we fail, and occasions where we get knocked down.
+Life will inevitably be littered with moments, or seasons, of discouragement and pain.
 This fallen, broken world guarantees it.
-Hardship will come.
-Suffering is inevitable.
-Trials will surface.
+Hardship will come, suffering is inevitable, and trials will surface.

 Affirming this truth, 1 Peter 4:12 says,